Russo-Ukrainian War: Prediction and explanation of Twitter suspension: Experimental Results

 \subsection{Model explainability}

-Based on the measured performance, seen in table \ref{table:model_performance}, we manage to identify two models that allow us to detect suspended accounts.
-Additionally, within this study, we are interested in the identification of the differences between normal and suspended accounts on Twitter.
-Toward this goal, we are building an ML model in order to spot the differences between the feature values of suspended and normal accounts.
-We achieve this with the usage of SHAP (SHapley Additive exPlanations), based on a game theoretic approach to explain the output of the ML model.
+Based on the measured performance, seen in Table \ref{table:model_performance}, we manage to identify two models that allow us to detect suspended accounts.
+Additionally, within this study, we are interested in the identification of differences between normal and suspended accounts on Twitter.
+Toward this goal, we build an ML model to spot the differences between the feature values of suspended and normal accounts.
+We achieve this with the usage of state-of-the-art SHAP (SHapley Additive exPlanations) \cite{lundberg2017unified} method, based on a game theoretic approach to explain the output of the ML model, and considered one of the best models in interpretability \cite{mosca2022shap}.
 We select the profiles and the combination of the feature models, in order to explain these value differences.

-In figure \ref{fig:shap} we can see that both models identify similar patterns; suspended accounts have a low account age and a short period of activity (specifically notice the 'activity\_time\_range' in figure \ref{fig:shap}) and at the same time high values of status, according to the account age.
+In Fig. \ref{fig:shapComb} and \ref{fig:shapProfile} we can see that both models identify similar patterns; suspended accounts have a low account age and a short period of activity (specifically notice the 'activity\_time\_range' in Fig. \ref{fig:shapComb} and \ref{fig:shapProfile}) and at the same time high values of status, according to the account age.
 These results show that suspended accounts are mostly fresh registered accounts posting high volumes of tweets, within a short time period.
 Additionally, suspended accounts grow their friends' relationship networks faster than normal users.
 Based on the identified results, the activity patterns of the suspended accounts on Twitter are very similar to those of the automated bot accounts.